 - Encourage your students to attend the five annual career fairs.
 Each fair is open to students from all majors, Tech alumni and faculty.

-- The Career Center assists students with resume and cover letter review, job search strategies, interviewing skills and more.
+- The Center for Career Development assists students with resume and cover letter review, job search strategies, interviewing skills and more.

 Cooperative education is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 It provides undergraduate and graduate participants with: